Diana-Gu/NGS-Variant-Calling-Workflow/README.md

 Reads were aligned to the human reference genome **hg19** using **BWA-MEM**.

-The alignment generated a **BAM file**, which was then processed and sorted for downstream analysis.
+The alignment generated a **BAM file**, which was then sorted and processed for downstream analysis.

 Alignment statistics were obtained using **SAMtools**, showing:

 - ~99% successfully mapped reads
 - High proportion of properly paired reads

-These metrics indicate a high-quality alignment.
+These metrics indicate high-quality alignment of sequencing reads.

 ---